swissmanu/mse-paper-rxjs-debugger/content/paper.md

 Salvaneschi et al. [@Salvaneschi_Mezini_2016] identified the divergence between a control-flow-oriented debugger's expected and actual behavior as one of their key motivations for RP debugging.
 The stack-based runtime model of control-flow-oriented debuggers does not match the software engineers' data-flow-oriented mental model of the program they are debugging.
 Because the debugger has a "lack of abstraction," it cannot interpret high-level RP abstractions and works on the low-level implementations of the RP runtime extension instead.
 Salvaneschi et al. proposed *Reactive Inspector* [@Salvaneschi_Hintz_Mezini_2014], the first specialized RP debugging solution for RP programs implemented with REScala, an RP extension for the Scala programming language.
 Integrated with the Eclipse IDE, the utility provides a wide range of RP debugging functionalities like the visualization of data-flow graphs and the information that traverses through them.
 Reactive breakpoints allow to interrupt program execution once a graph node reevaluates its value.

 Since then, RP has gained more traction across various fields of software engineering.
-With a shared vision on how to surface RP abstractions on API level, *ReactiveX*^[[http://reactivex.io/](http://reactivex.io/)] consolidated numerous projects under one open-source organization.
+With a shared vision on how to surface RP abstractions at the API level, *ReactiveX*^[[http://reactivex.io/](http://reactivex.io/)] consolidated numerous projects under one open-source organization.
 Together, its members provide RP extensions for many of today's mainstream programming languages like Java, C#, and Swift.
 For the development of JavaScript-based applications, software engineers can rely on RxJS^[[https://rxjs.dev](https://rxjs.dev)].
 Angular by Google is one of the more popular adopters of this library and uses RxJS to model asynchronous operations like fetching data in web frontend applications.

 Two years after Salvaneschi et al. proposed RP Debugging, Banken et al. [@Banken_Meijer_Gousios_2018] showed that debugging RxJS-based RP programs is quite similar to REScala-based ones.
 They were able to categorize the debugging motivations of their study participants into four main, overarching themes.
 These directly correlate with the debugging issues identified by Salvaneschi et al. earlier, as we show in Table [1](#tbl:salvaneschi-vs-banken).